10 Best Shared Hosting Providers for 2022

 If you need fewer than five subdomains, though, you can stay on the starter plan for quite some time.

 All in all, this is one fantastic deal.
-DreamHost could easily be the best shared hosting company, but the lack of 24/7 support drives the value down a bit.
+DreamHost could easily be the leading shared hosting company, but the lack of 24/7 support drives the value down a bit.

 6. A2 Hosting